phalcon/documentation/docs/db-models.md

 All the queries are internally handled as [PHQL](db-phql.md) queries.
 PHQL is a high-level, object-oriented and SQL-like language.
 This language offers more features to perform queries such as joining other models, group records, aggregations etc.

 ### `findBy*`
 You can use the `findBy<property-name>()` method.
 This method expands on the `find()` method mentioned above.
-It allows you to quickly perform a select of records from a table by using the property name in the method itself and passing it a parameter that contains the data you want to search for in that column.
+It allows you to quickly perform a select query from a table by using the property name in the method itself and passing it a parameter that contains the data you want to search for in that column.

 For the following model: